-Park Hyatt Los Cabos At Cabo Del Sol Opening 2025
+Park Hyatt Los Cabos At Cabo Del Sol Opening Early 2025

-Park Hyatt Los Cabos At Cabo Del Sol Opening 2025
+Park Hyatt Los Cabos At Cabo Del Sol Opening Early 2025

 For years, Mexico’s first Park Hyatt has been in the pipeline.
-It’s probably the single upcoming Hyatt property that I’m most excited about.
-I wanted to provide an update on this resort, as unfortunately the timeline for this opening keeps getting pushed back, and we now won’t see the hotel open before early 2025.
+It’s one of the upcoming Hyatt properties that I’m most excited about.
+I wanted to provide an update on this resort, as it looks like it could finally be opening in early 2025… hopefully!

 Basics of the Park Hyatt Los Cabos, Mexico